Arrays are contiguous sequence of homogeneous elements.

 , treat col0

-separately, both during building reference and answer matrix
+variable, both during building reference and answer matrix.

 Spiral Traversal of Matrix: use 4 for